Pakistanka/Neidhborhood-Map-React/README.md

 # Neighborhood-Maps-App

 This project is a single page application featuring a map of my neighborhood.
-I learned an immense amount about React and improved my understanding of ES6 Javascript.
-My favorite thing about React (currently) is that through components you can create extremely organized code.
+I learned an amount about React.

 ## Getting Started